Ketan-Chaudhary/OneNote/README.md

 ---

-*NoteKeep - Keeping your thoughts in sync with your digital world.*
+*OneNote - Keeping your thoughts in sync with your digital world.*